rmznaev/Card-War/README.md

 # Card-War

-Simple card game which you can play with computer
+Simple card game which you can play against computer

 ![](Card-War-Game.png)